nxdhf/pyMBoot/README.md

 pip3 install -U https://github.com/nxdhf/pyMBoot/archive/master.zip
 ```

-In case of development, It is recommended to use a virtual environment, install it from cloned github sources:
+In case of development, It is recommended to use a virtual environment(Because the package installed with '-e' has problems on unbuntu that cannot be uninstalled), install it from cloned github sources:

 ```sh
 $ git clone https://github.com/nxdhf/pyMBoot